PedrooFelix/Shark_Attack_Project/README.md

 The dataset:
 DataSet <a>https://www.kaggle.com/teajay/global-shark-attacks</a>

-The Recommendations about the fields
+The Recommendations about the fields: <a>http://www.sharkattackfile.net/recommendations.htm</a>